TykTechnologies/tyk-plugin-demo-java/README.md

 ## Plugin overview

 This repository provides a sample [gRPC](http://www.grpc.io/) plugin, written in Java, intended to work as part of [Tyk](https://tyk.io/).
-Maven is used.
+Gradle is used.

 A simple request dispatcher is implemented, based on [Tyk custom middleware hooks](https://tyk.io/docs/tyk-api-gateway-v1-9/javascript-plugins/middleware-scripting/) logic.
 A class implements the required hook methods.